nebylamarek/Rasa_project/README.md

 # Chatbot based on rasa framework

 ### About
-Conversation assistant is developed to communicate with recruiters, it can talk to you about my skills, experience or job preferences.
+Conversational assistant is being developed to communicate with recruiters, it can talk to you about my skills, experience or job preferences.

 The assistant is still in development, it's my long-term hobby project.